rikschennink/rikschennink.nl/_posts/2014-10-09-fronteers-2014-recap.md

 - Conference
 ---

 A list based recap of what was said during [Fronteers 2014](https://fronteers.nl/congres/2014).
-Was planning to just jot down some small notes, but it turned I had a lot to write down.
+I was planning to just jot down some small notes, but it turned out there was a lot to write down.
 If you were at the conference and want to refresh your memory or if you missed it and want to have a taste, here it is.

 Links to the presentations will be added as they come available.

 ## Day 1

 It’s gotta be said, [Jake Archibald](https://twitter.com/jaffathecake) kicked of this conference like a pro.
-He talked about being nice, the location of fire exists, picking the right fire exit, being nice to fire, fire not being a requirement for a conference, no need to start a fire then, plus, some excuses about the british people pissing walls after football matches.
+He talked about being nice, the location of fire exists, picking the right fire exit, being nice to fire, fire not being a requirement for a conference, no need to start a fire then.
+Plus, excuses were made to the people of Holland to make up for British soccer fans pissing the city walls after football matches.

 To the first talk!

 ### [Getting nowhere with CSS best practices](http://slides.com/heydon/getting-nowhere-with-css-best-practices) - [Heydon Pickering](http://twitter.com/heydonworks)